-- 1. Enable the number limitation function of MAC on ports - 2.
-Configure the violation mode of ports - 3.
-Display and debug the relative information of number limitation of MAC on ports

-1. Enable the number limitation function of MAC on ports
+- 1. Enable the number limitation function of MAC and IP on ports - 2.
+Enable the number limitation function of MAC and IP in VLAN - 3.
+Configure the timeout value of querying dynamic MAC - 4.
+Configure the violation mode of ports - 5.
+Display and debug the relative information of number limitation of MAC and IP on ports - 1.
+Enable the number limitation function of MAC and IP on ports